harvester/harvester/enhancements/20220530-vxlan-enhancement.md

 #### Story 4

+VM-VM communication inside a VM Group.

-VM-VM communication inside a VM Group
+The VM-VM communication inside a VM Group means the packages between the VMs have the same VNI and are forwarded inside a VxLan broadcast domain.

 Follow previous story, when all VM's info are added to MAC table in each node, the communication is ready.